timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

             - Early partnering and preparation with my peer HR/CHR to create and demonstrate unified and collaborative officiating.
+            - Spending sufficient time with my crew before a game to clearly communicate my instructions and respond to questions.
             - Communication with teams and host leagues to ensure I have the data necessary to prepare accurate IGRF(s).
             - Accurate pre-game IGRF preparation and post-game stats book publication (for internal league consumption).
             - Maximizing opportunities for other officials by assigning them to all available roster positions instead of assigning myself a second position.
             - Demonstrating and understanding of and experience with the responsibilities and procedures associated with each NSO position, which allows me to support to any member of my crew who may need help.
             - Helping develop new officials by providing safe opportunities for them to learn under my mentorship or that of other experienced officials.
-            - Supporting officials who are developing experience with CHR/HR roles by acting as a safety net if they need assistance.
+            - Supporting officials who are developing experience with HR/CHR roles by acting as a safety net if they need assistance.
             - Having the backs of my peer officials so they can do their jobs without concern that they might have to deal with elevated or frustrated players and coaches directly.
                 - I want and seek the responsibility of deescalating and resolving conflict between teams and officials so my peers can work in an environment where they feel safe.